rodriados/pacman-x86/README.md

 well.

 ## Install
-To compile this project, you must have both libraries `OpenGL` and `GLUT` installed in your system, download the source files and simply run the commands below:
+To compile this project, you must have both libraries `OpenGL` and `GLFW` installed in your system, download the source files and simply run the commands below:
 ```bash
 git clone https://github.com/rodriados/pacman-x86.git